A summary of presentations from the weekly Summit partner webinars

 3. Immunnize.org hosted two influenza webinars in September that can now be viewed online.

 - The Continued Threat of Influenza and How to Sustain Influenza Vaccination Efforts

 - Translating COVID-19 Strategies to Improve Influenza Seasonal Flu Vaccination Efforts

-We would like to welcome having more NAIIS member organizations to add their support to the Call to Action on adult immunization.
+4. We would welcome having even more NAIIS member organizations to add their support to the Call to Action on adult immunization.
 Access the call to action and click on the top righthand button to add your organization.

 5. If you are not getting emails, please add email@example.com to your list of email contacts to keep receiving the NAIIS emails.